Creating Change? Tend Your 'Seedlings' With Care

 I encourage you to not waste your precious energy trying to convert those folks into your cheerleading team or raging against them (outwardly or inwardly) for the support they are unable and/or unwilling to give you.

-I know it’s not always easy, but please: save your energy for the path you’re walking, the life you want, the commitments, projects, relationships and explorations that feel most true to you.
+Please save your energy for the path you’re walking, the life you want, the commitments, projects, relationships and explorations that feel most true to you.

 It’s seedling time: